You can heal. You can be free from the pain and sorrow of your past. You can be happy and whole. Start your healing journey today.

 No longer silent, I speak out.
 I bring to you not only the many troubles and sorrows of my life but also the joy of what happens when there is one thread of Hope or even the smallest flicker of His love.
 Sorrow is but for a season.
 Joy comes in the morning.

 Many years have passed since the ending of “The Shattering”.
-There is so much more to tell.
 How does one heal from the hurt and pain that is experienced from abuse?
 How do we deal with the broken trust, the shattered innocence and the shattered purity, the crushed hope and the vehement anger?
 How do we find our identity when it has been shrouded with a cloak of fear and shame, guilt and blame?
 It is a journey.
 A journey of healing that can lead us onto a pathway from victim to victor.

 There is much more to tell about this journey.
 So many more questions that need to be addressed and answered.
-In the sequel that will soon follow “The Shattering”, I hope to answer many of these questions as Julie’s story continues on her healing journey.
+If you have read “The Shattering”, you will love reading the sequel “The Shattering II”, I hope to answer many of these questions as Julie’s story continues on her healing journey.
 Questions as to how Julie dealt with these issues.
 How she dealt with the pain and anger and confusion that had devastated her life.
 There were many confrontations with her dad in the years that followed.
 Each step of Julie’s healing led her into more bitter conflict with the man that she knew as “Dad”.
 Often she was torn between her own pain and anger and with how she would ever be able to confront her dad over what he had done to her.
 How could she ever forgive him?
 But if not—then how could she ever heal?
 How could she care about his very soul being saved when he had raped her own soul?
 Would she ever be able to forgive him and be delivered from her pain?
 Would she ever be free from the fear and shame, guilt and blame?

 Yes!
 And you can too.
-May you be blessed by the reading of this book and the sequel that follows.
+May you be blessed by the reading of both of these books, “The Shattering” and “The Shattering II”.
 May your heart be opened to the joy of healing and to the laughter it brings, rather than the pain and suffering.
 May God heal your broken heart, give you a better understanding, and deliver you into a new life.

 Copyright © Marsha Barth